snowxwang/mito/mitonet.md

 Now follow the steps below to install the package:

-- Open your Anaconda Prompt (Windows->) and run the follow commands in sequence:
+- Open your Anaconda Prompt (Click Start, search, or select Anaconda Prompt from the menu) and run the follow commands in sequence:
+{: .text-green-100 }

 ```js
 conda create -n py3_torch python=3.8
 activate py3_torch
 conda install pytorch torchvision cudatoolkit=11.0 -c pytorch
 ```

 the package can be found [here](https://connectomics.readthedocs.io/en/latest/).